andrewlidong/ProfoundSound/README.md

 ## Future Features
 In the future, I plan to add the following features:

-* User may customize canvas size
-* User may undo a previous action
+* User may add their own songs
-* User may draw with circles and other shapes in addition to line drawing
+* User may adjust the colors of the tree, the sun and the grass

 <!-- ## JavaScript Project Proposal: Profound Sound